 - Additional Voluntary Contributions - AVC contributions are not taken into account on your statement, although any pension purchased under the scheme are included (i.e. ARCs or APCs).

-- ‘Scheme Pays’ Reductions - If you have, at any time breached the annual allowance and elected for the pension scheme to pay the tax charge, the figures quoted take into account the reduction to benefits to meet the tax charge.
+- ‘Scheme Pays’ Reductions - If you have, at any time breached the annual allowance and elected for the pension scheme to pay the tax charge, the figures quoted do NOT take into account the reduction to benefits to meet the tax charge.

 Our pledge to combat pension scams